Enjoy a satisfying and quick fall dinner the whole family will love with this Sauteed Parmesan Pumpkin Chicken.

 - Preheat the non-stick skillet and melt half the butter in the pan.

 - Saute the chicken in the butter for 6-8 minutes, flipping occasionally.

 - Remove the chicken from the pan.

-- Melt more butter in the pan and simmer the chicken broth with the pumpkin.
+- Melt more butter in the pan.
+Add chicken broth and pumpkin and simmer.

 - Stir the parmesan cheese and half & half into the sauce until smooth and creamy.
 Stir in the vinegar.